-Within approximately one week, you will receive an email response from your instructor detailing the accommodations to be made (if any).
+After submitting your documentation, within approximately one to five business days, you will receive a response from your instructor detailing the accommodations to be made (if any).

 You are responsible for checking your official U of T email and Quercus course announcements daily, as accommodations may be time-critical.

-Completion of this form does NOT guarantee that accommodations will be made.
+Completion of the Missed Term Work Accommodations Request form does NOT guarantee that accommodations will be made.
 The course instructor reserves the right to decide what accommodations (if any) will be made.
 Failure to adhere to any aspect of this policy may result in a denial of your request for accommodation.